MENTAL HEALTH GUIDE

 - They do not seem to listen when spoken to directly.

-- They do not follow through on instructions and fail to finish schoolwork, chores, or duties in the workplace.
-However, this is not attributed to oppositional defiant disorder (ODD) or failure to understand instructions.
+- They do not follow through on instructions and fail to finish schoolwork, chores or duties.
+However, this is not due to oppositional defiant disorder (ODD) or failure to understand instructions.

 - They appear to be daydreaming a lot, and they don’t respond quickly when prompted or may seem like they are ignoring you.